BuildTheEarth/BuildTeamTools/wiki/generator/houses.md

 ## Block Parameters

+The Block Parameters define the blocks of different parts of the building.

 ### Wall Block [-w]

 The Wall Block defines the main color of the facade of the building.